hackutd/jury/docs/docs/contributing.md

 # Contributing

 First of all, thank you for your interest in contributing to Jury!
 This project would not be possible without open-source developers like you.
 Refer to the [Github Issues Page](https://github.com/hackutd/jury/issues) to find an issue you would like to work on.
+Once you find an issue you would like to work on, follow these steps:

+0. Before starting with the issue, set up your development environment (see [below](#development-setup)) and get familiar with the repo (also read up on the [Technical Details](/docs/details))
-Please comment on the issue and a moderator will assign you to the issue.
-Once you have been assigned an issue, fork the project and work on the issue assigned.
-Create a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) on Github to have your changes reviewed and ultimately merged into the project.
+1. Please comment on the issue and a moderator will assign you to the issue
+2. Once you have been assigned an issue, fork the project and work on the issue assigned
+3. Create a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) on Github to have your changes reviewed
+4. Finally, merge your changes into the project!

 This page will go over how to set up the Jury development environment.
+Again, refer to the [Technical Details](/docs/details) page for more information about the specifics of the application.

+## Development Setup

-:::info[Only developing frontend?]
+:::tip[Only developing frontend?]
 If you are ONLY developing frontend, you will only need `yarn` and `node` to run the frontend.
 See the [section below](#only-running-frontend) for more information.
 :::

 The entire development environment is set up using [Docker Compose](https://docs.docker.com/compose/).
 You simply need to have Docker and Docker Compose [installed](https://docs.docker.com/compose/install/) to run the application -- no other system dependencies required!
 (Though it may be nice to have `node`/`go` installed for debugging in your IDE).

-## With Docker (Recommended!)
+### With Docker (Recommended!)

 Copy `.env.template` into `.env` and fill in the environmental variables (see [environmental variables](/docs/reference/envs) for more details).
-Once finished, run the following command to start up the dev server:
+Once finished, all you have to do is run the following command to start up the dev server:

 ```bash
 docker compose -f docker-compose.dev.yml up
 ```

-This may take a while to install all files and build, but you should see the following messages in the log when they are done:
+This may take a while to download and build the first time but will be must faster on subsequent runs.
+You should see the following messages in the log when they are done:

 Frontend:
 ```